Hot air ballooning in Colorado Springs. Photo: Harry Pherson

 5. We’ve got hundreds of these beautiful: Towns

-From the city to the country, towns in Colorado are always welcoming and fun to explore.
+From the city to the country, town in Colorado are always welcoming and fun to explore.
 Colorado’s three biggest, Denver, Colorado Springs and Aurora, all reside on the Front Range, as does every town in the top ten.

 Mountain towns range from cowboy and wild west, to posh and upscale.
 Skiers looking for the former, go to Steamboat or Crested Butte.
 For the latter, head to Aspen, Vail or Beaver Creek.
 Breck’s fun anytime, but crowded.